Gago Coutinho: First aerial crossing of the South Atlantic

 The Fairey IIIB seaplane named Lusitânia used by Gago Coutinho and Sacadura Cabral for their transatlantic flight did not have enough fuel capacity to make the entire trip unaided so various stops were made along the way and the aviators were shadowed by a support ship, República.
 On the journey down the Brazilian coast a heavy rain storm caused the aircraft's engine to fail and the aviators were forced to ditch in the ocean.
 Realizing that something was wrong, the República sent out a distress signal asking other ships in the area to look out for the seaplane.
 After some time in the water, the aviators were found by a British freighter.
 The Paris City of the Reardon Smith Line, under Captain A.E.
 Tamlyn, en route from Cardiff to Rio, rescued Coutinho and Cabral; they completed their journey with a new aircraft.
-A commemorative painting of the rescue was made by the Portuguese painter and cartoonist José Stuart Carvalhais.
+A commemorative painting of the rescue was made by the Portuguese painter and cartoonist Stuart Carvalhais.